 The information provided on these pages are designed to support, not replace, the relationship that exists between a patient/site visitor and his/her existing physician.

-All of us at one time or another will lose someone close to us.
+All of us at one time or another will loose someone close to us.
 Coping with bereavement in any society can be a lonely and bewildering experience.
 The rituals and social customs of the past, the formal funerals and fixed periods of mourning that once helped to guide us through grief are gone.
 It can be that friends and relatives become paralysed by embarrassment often because they are not sure what to say or do.

 In today’s society grief and bereavement are still taboo subjects, something which many people find very difficult to deal with.
 Very often after a period of time people expect you to have recovered but unfortunately a death takes time to come to terms with, which takes the time that it takes.
 There is no magic number of days, months or years after which you will feel better.
 It is a very gradual process.

-We provide specialist training to our Active Listeners enabling them to understand the various stages involved in bereavement, which include denial and isolation, anger, guilt, depression and acceptance and which the bereaved feel bewildered by and may feel ashamed of.
+We provide specialist training to our Active Listeners enabling them to understand the five stages involved in bereavement, which include denial and isolation, anger, guilt, depression and acceptance and which the bereaved feel bewildered by and may feel ashamed of.
 But these stages are perfectly normal reactions to the death of someone you love.